Subsidy Library

 £2.75

-square-metre · one-off
+per square metre · one-off

 format_list_bulleted What to do

-• Install a rainproof floating cover on a slurry or anaerobic digestate store or tank
+• Install a rainproof floating cover with a minimum design life of 5 years on a slurry or anaerobic digestate store or tank.

-• Install the cover when the store is empty
+• Install the cover when the store is empty.

 schedule When to do